TPFMachine Tutorial 1.1¶

 This figure is very similar when using the time model, but later we'll see that light curves generated with this corrector have less "general trend" when compared to the time polynomial.

-Lets visualize this pos_corr
+Lets visualize this pos_corr's vectors:

 fig, ax = plt.subplots(2,2, figsize=(15, 7))